horizontalsystems/Bitcoin-Explained-Guide/README.md

 FINAL PHASE: Waiting for 3-6 blocks to pass

 After the transaction was included in the block it's fairly safe to assume that it's final and completed.
-However due to the nature how Bitcoin network operates it's generally recommended to wait somwehere between 3-6 blocks to pass before the transaction can be considered final and irreversible.
+However due to the nature how Bitcoin network operates it's generally recommended to wait somewhere between 3-6 blocks to pass before the transaction can be considered final and irreversible.

 > Note: It's safe to assume that transaction is final once it was included in a block.
 As soon as transaction is included in the block it's considered to have had "1 confirmation".
-When the blockcain adds another block on top of it, it's assumed to have received "2 confirmations" and so on.
+When the blockchain adds another block on top of it, it's assumed to have received "2 confirmations" and so on.

-Most wallets will show the transaction as final after 3/6 blocks has passed. for some wallets even 1 confirmation is enough for transaction to be shown as final.
+Most wallets will show the transaction as final after 3/6 blocks has passed.
+For some wallets even 1 confirmation is enough for transaction to be shown as final.

-// add screenshot showing a tx info for confirmed transaction.
+// add screenshots

-Anyone can monitor the status of the transaction from the moment it was sent using so called Blockchain block explorer sites.
-In practice this means that as soon as you the user hit the Sent button the receiving party can already monitor this transaction online and osee how it's progressing.
-In order to do that the receiver needs a tarnsaction ID which can be obtained by clicking on the pending trasnsaction and gettign it's ID.
+Anyone can monitor the status of any transaction from the moment it was sent using public block explorer sites.
+In practice this means that as soon as you the user hit the Sent button the receiving party can already monitor this transaction online and see how it's progressing.
+In order to do that the receiver needs only an ID of the transaction which can be obtained from the wallet itself.

-// grabbing transaction ID from pending transaction
+// add screenshots

-Below, you will find some of the popular public block explorers for Bitcoin:
+Below, you will find some of the popular public transaction explorers for Bitcoin network:

 - [Blockchain.com/explorer](https://www.blockchain.com/explorer)
 - [BTC.com](https://btc.com/)